Corwin-lab/github-slideshow/_posts/0000-01-02-Corwin-lab.md

+---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our Cowin-lab's slide!"
 ---
 This is Corwin-lab slide
 Use the left arrow to go back!